Bridgeport Charter Township, Michigan

 Bridgeport Charter Township is a charter township of Saginaw County in the U.S. state of Michigan.
-The 2010 Census placed the population at 10,514.
-This is a 10.2% decrease compared to the 2000 Census population recording of 11,709.
+The population was 10,104 at the 2020 census.

 History

 Bridgeport Township was established in 1848.
 A sawmill was built there in 1849.
 By the mid-1860s there was also a shingle mill, three shingle factories and a salt well.
 By the 1880s the area had shifted to farming with the only mill being a grist mill built in 1878 by John and Martin Messner.